 Teen Driver Challenge

-Sheriff Mike Prendergast is committed to the safety of the community including our youth and has implemented a number of programs directing the efforts of the Sheriff’s Office to provide education and training to protect them.
-These programs have targeted issues that concern parents, and now Sheriff Mike Prendergast is offering a new program specifically designed for the teen driver.
+Sheriff Dawsy is committed to the safety of the community including our youth and has implemented a number of programs directing the efforts of the Sheriff’s Office to provide education and training to protect them.
+These programs have targeted issues that concern parents, and Sheriff Dawsy is offering a program specifically designed for the teen driver.
 The program is known as “The Teen Driver Challenge".
 The challenge is backed by the Florida Sheriff’s Association and supported by the Sheriff.

-The Teen Driver Challenge is an effective program providing information and first hand experience.
-If confronted with an emergency situation students who complete this course will have the knowledge and skills to react accordingly and reduce the chance of becoming a statistic.
+The Teen Driver Challenge is an effective program providing information and first hand driving experience.
+If confronted with an emergency situation, students who complete this course will have the knowledge and skills to react accordingly and reduce the chance of becoming a statistic.

 - Vehicle Dynamics

 - Skid Control

 Classes are scheduled throughout the school year for public school students, and they can sign up to attend with their school resource officer.
 Teens attending through their school are required to have a valid Florida Operators License and drive a car they will be using a majority of the time (The Sheriff’s Office will not provide cars for this program).